MadSn7/My_Learning/AWS/AWS_Solution_Architect_KodeCloud/awsSANotes.md

 #### S3 - Versioning
-- Without versioning, if we delte file no way to bring it back,also can't upload new file with same name to update file, it will delte old same name object if we have same name.
+- Without versioning, if we delete file no way to bring it back,also can't upload new file with same name to update file, it will delete old same name object if we have same name.
-- To get older version, have some backup availble versioning is created.
+- To get older version, have some backup available versioning is created.
 - Versioning is applied on S3 bucket itself not any particular object.
 - S3 bucket can be Unversioned, Version Enabled and Versioning Suspend.Versioning suspend is different from removing it.
 - Versioning works whenever you upload an object a version id is attached with it, so if new object same name is uploaded it will have another version.(v1 -> v2 - ...)
-- Latest/curent version user will see/get.
+- Latest/current version user will see/get.
-- When you delete an object a delete marker is added , hiding the ibject but still present, you can delete detlete marker to bring it back.
+- When you delete an object a delete marker is added , hiding the object but still present, you can delete detlete marker to bring it back.
 - Can permanently delete particular version of an object.
 - Pricing : All version stored is charged.
-- when you diable versioning, all objects version already there stays, but ned objects will have verwsion id NULL, have to maual delete all versioned objects.
+- when you disable versioning, all objects version already there stays, but new objects will have version id NULL, have to manually delete all versioned objects.
 - MFA Delete : Enable MFA to change versioning state as well as deleted older version objects.

 #### S3 - ACL and Resources Policies